ArthurZucker/git-pr-bot/README.md

 ```
 - The `context` are all of the `comments` made on the PR.
 We want to predict them.
 - The `code_coments` are the suggestions
+- The diff is the full PR's diff.
+- We don't need the `id` is not important, while we need the `from_author` just for filtering.